NiramaiPNayanar/Ontology_pratice/README.md

 - Repository: https://github.com/NiramaiPNayanar/Ontology_pratice

 #Note :
-- To use OWLViz on Windows 11 with Protege 5.6.5 only use Graphviz version 12.0.0.
-What you have to do is map the dot file of the Grpahviz to protege then only can you use OWLViz
+- To use OWLViz on Windows 11 with Protege, only use Protege 5.6.5 and then download Graphviz version 12.0.0 after that you have to map the dot file of the Grpahviz to protege then only can you use OWLViz
 ---

 *Note: This is a practice repository for learning ontology concepts and implementations.*